shtsoft/rspl/examples/pelican.md

 On the other, hand stream processors can have side effects expanding the domain by effectful machines.\
 Now, while it is nice to be able to encode effectful (Mealy) machines instead of only ordinary finite state machines, having the effect-implementations baked into the machine can be unfavorable for reasons of modularity and control.[^1]

-[^1]: See monads and effect handlers in that regard.

 To mitigate those problems a possible approach is to reflect all possible effects into the stream processors output type.
 Then the effects become a stream of capabilities the machine requires the operator to provide in order to make progress.
 This improves modularity since the machine logic is seperated from its side effects.